divelab/GOOD/docs/source/configs.rst

 There are several advantages of using our configuration strategy.

 - Convenient: GOOD CA allows reading configs from YAML files with :obj:`include` support.
-- Flexible: GOOD CA enables overwriting specific reading configs by passing command-line arguments.
+- Flexible: GOOD CA enables overwriting specific reading configs by passing CLI arguments.
 - Diversified access & code-complete support: With the help of `Munch <https://github.com/Infinidat/munch>`_, we can access configs in both dictionary and objective ways.
-In GOOD, configs and command-line arguments are coherently connected;
+In GOOD, configs and CLI arguments are coherently connected;
 therefore, by defining command line arguments, the names, types, and attributes of configs can be easily found.
 Hence, many plugins and IDEs (*e.g.*, PyCharm) can use this connection and provide code-completion support.